-It's not the first example of Pompeo doing something that has been put under microscope.
-But there is a common thread running through just about every example: Pompeo doing and saying questionable things involving Russia — and those questionable things tend to lean in a pro-Trump direction.
+It was hardly the first example of Pompeo doing something strange.
+But there has been a common thread running through just about every example: Pompeo doing and saying questionable things involving Russia — and those questionable things tending to align with President Trump.

 And the kicker in the Intercept's story is that Trump, according to Binney and another source, just so happens to be the one who suggested the meeting:

 In an interview with The Intercept, Binney said Pompeo told him that President Donald Trump had urged the CIA director to meet with Binney to discuss his assessment that the DNC data theft was an inside job.
 During their hour-long meeting at CIA headquarters, Pompeo said Trump told him that if Pompeo “want[ed] to know the facts, he should talk to me,” Binney said.

 The meeting was confirmed by two other sources, while the CIA declined to comment on Pompeo's schedule, as it generally does.